LawZHRobin/Projects/C#/README.md

 - Snooze for 10 seconds
 - Timer/Stopwatch [1]

-**[1] Timer will be deducted by 10 seconds.
+**[1] Timer will be deducted by 10 seconds.** <br/>
 Used for the game Runescape as being away from the game for more than 5 minutes will cause the player to log out.**